 These are somewhat special.
 The \csstring primitive is like \string but it omits the leading escape character.
-This can be somewhat more efficient that stripping it of afterwards.
+This can be somewhat more efficient than stripping it afterwards.

 The \begincsname primitive is like \csname but doesn't create a relaxed equivalent when there is no such name.
 It is equivalent to